Oaxaca: Indigenous peoples

 Demographically, Oaxaca stands out due to its high percentage of indigenous peoples.
 It is estimated that at least a third are speakers of indigenous languages (with 50% not able to speak Spanish), accounting for 53% of Mexico's total indigenous language speaking population.
 The state straddles two Mesoamerican cultural areas.
 The first extends into the state from the Mayan lands of Chiapas, Yucatán, and Guatemala.
 The central and northwest of the state is part of the cultures of the Valley of Mexico, with historical influence seen from ancient cities such as Teotihuacan, Tula, and Tenochtitlan.

 The main reason that indigenous languages and cultures have been able to survive here is the rugged terrain, which isolates communities.
 This also has the effect of dividing the state into small secluded communities, which have developed independently over time.
 There are 16 ethnolinguistic groups recognized by the Instituto Nacional Indigenista who maintained their individual languages, customs and traditions well into the colonial period and to some extent to the present day.
 However, some studies put the number of cultures in the state as high as 4,000.
 This makes Oaxaca the most ethnically complex of Mexico's 31 states.

-The most populous indigenous groups in Oaxaca are the Zapotec or Mixtec.
+The most populous indigenous groups in Oaxaca are the Zapotec and the Mixtec people.
 Several other languages of the Oto-Manguean languages are spoken in Oaxaca: The Triques, Amuzgos, and Cuicatecs are linguistically most closely related to the Mixtecs, The languages of the Chocho, Popoloca and Ixcatec peoples are most closely related to that of the Mazatecs.
 The Chatino languages are grouped with the Zapotecan branch of Oto-Manguean.
 The languages of the Zoque and Mixe peoples belong to the Mixe–Zoquean languages.
 Other ethnic groups include the Chontalees, Chinantecs, the Huaves, and Nahuas.
 As of 2005, a total of 1,091,502 people were counted as speaking an indigenous language.

 A 2019 genetic study sampling 636 people from Oaxaca found a predominance of Indigenous genetic ancestry, with an average of 73.1% Indigenous ancestry, 17.4% European, and 9.5% African ancestry in the general population of the state, regardless of ethnic group.